centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 The timeline gives an overview of a process and can show the progression of a customer journey.
 Its purpose is to create situational awareness for the user and manage expectations.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-video

+> A video allows British Gas to share more visual and engaging content.

+British Gas creates many videos to engage customers.
+This component allows having these videos on the website and gives better context to the customer about what, how or why they should do something.